Tyler-Churchill/RegMachine-Emulator/README.md

 ## About

-This program emulates a register machine which enables you to write programs inside an emulated computer environment.
+This program emulates a register machine which enables the writing and executing of programs

 ## How to Install/Run